If you apply before completing your first degree:

 For further information about this degree programme, please see the Artificial Intelligence and Computer Vision webpage.

-Further information about the degree in Logistics and Supply Chain Management can be found here.
+Further information about the degree in Logistics and Supply Chain Management will soon be posted on the webpage for the programme, which is currently under construction.

 An application is also possible if the university degree has not yet been completed at the time of application, provided that at least 170 ECTS points (Bachelor with at least 210 ECTS) or 140 ECTS points (Bachelor with at least 180 ECTS) have been proven.
 The missing ECTS points must be completed within one year of enrollment.
 Otherwise, enrolment will be terminated retroactively.